 Facebook is trying to bridge any and all gaps between its apps for businesses, making it easier for them to facilitate customer communications and small business marketing efforts – by letting prospective customers immediately start a WhatsApp chat through the Instagram profile of any business they visit.

-Better Tools for Customer Acquisition
+Facebook’s New Tools for Businesses Improve Customer Acquisition

 It takes a lot of time out of a business owner’s day to communicate with a client before finally being able to put together a quote for them.
 They can’t risk asking multiple questions at once, because one of them might be ignored or forgotten.